saqib1707/saqib1707.github.io/pages/research.md

 ---

 <!-- #### Will be updated soon :) -->
-My interests span a breadth of fields including computer vision, machine and statistical learning, image processing, control with respect to robotics, computational imaging, etc.
+My interests span a breadth of fields including computer vision, statistical machine learning, image processing, control with respect to robotics, computational imaging, etc.

 ### Publications
 #### 2018